-THE song of praise is an act of devotion so becoming, delightful and excellent, that we find it coeval with the sense of Deity; authorised by the example of all nations, and universally received into the solemnities of public worship.
-Under the Jewish Dispensation, the Holy Spirit of God directed this expression of homage, as peculiarly becoming the place where his honor dwelleth.
-The book of Psalms, as the name itself imports, was adapted to the voice of song; and the author of those invaluable odes well knew the sweetness, dignity and animation that were hereby added to the sacred service of the temple.
-With what rapture do they describe its effects-with what fervor do they call upon their fellow worshippers to join in this delightful duty.-It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O thou Most High.
+Let under the song of praise is an act of devotion so becoming, delightful and excellent, that we find it coeval with the sense of Deity; authorized by the example of all nations, and universally received into the solemnities of public worship.
+Under the Jewish Dispensation, the Holy Spirit of God directed this expression of homage, as peculiarly becoming the place where his honor dwellath.
+The book of Psalms, as the name itself imports, was adapted to the voice of song; and the author of those invaluable odes well knew the sweetness, dignity, and animation that were hereby added to the sacred service of the temple.
+With what rapture do they describe its effects-with what fervor do they call upon their fellow worshippers to join in this delightful duty-It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O thou Most High.
 Praise ye the Lord, for it is good to sing praises unto our God; for it is pleasant, and praise is comely.
-O sing unto the Lord a new song-sing unto the Lord all the carth-sing unto the Lord-bless his name-shew forth his salvation from day to day.
-Nor hath Christianity dispensed with religious eng as an unmeaning ceremony, or an unprofitable sacrifice.
-It commands us to address the Father in spirit and in truth; but it nevertheless enjoins those outward acknowledgments that fitly express and cherish the pious temper.
+O sing unto the Lord a new song-sing unto the Lord all the earth-sing unto the Lord-bless his name-shew forth his salvation from day to day.
+Nor hath Christianity dispensed with religious song as an unmeaning ecremony, or an unprofitable sacrifice.
+It commands us to address the Father in spirit and in truth; but nevertheless enjoins those outward acknowledgments that fitly express and cherish the pious temper.
 Our blessed Lord was pleased to consecrate this act of worship by his own example, under circumstances the most affecting.
-He concluded the celebration of that supper, which was the memorial of his dying love, by an hymn of praise.
-And his apostles frequently exhorted to the observation of this duty:-Let the word of God dwell in your richly in all wisdom; teaching and admonishing one another in psalms, and hymns, and spiritual songs; singing with grace in your hearts unto the Lord.
+He concluded the celebration of that supper, which was crate this act of worship by his own example, under circumstances the most affecting.
+He concluded the celebration of that supper, which was crate this act of worship by his own example, under circumstances the most affecting.
+He concluded the celebration of that supper, which was crate this act of worship by his own example, under circumstances the most affecting.
+The concluded the celebration of that supper, which was fed deed in you richly in all wisdom; teaching and admonis